OctopusDeployLabs/SpaceCloner/README.md

 Yes, you can create a custom role and assign the service account user to that role.
 The goal of this script is it should "just work" with a minimal amount of configuration on your end.
 Once you start diving into permissions and custom roles, it is going to be much harder to get working.

 ### Does the script clone users, teams, and roles?
 This script does _**NOT**_ clone users, roles, or system teams.
 You can tell it to clone space-specific teams only.

-When it attempts to set up scoping for a team, it will see if the role exists on the destination; if the role does not exist on the destination instance the scoping will be skipped.
+When it attempts to set up scoping for a team, it will skip any missing roles on the destination.

 Teams that are created have the external groups cleared.

 In other words, the clone team functionality will only assign existing users and roles to space teams.
-It will not attempt to create anything new, which might compromise your security.
+This is an intentional decision, as creating anything new might compromise your security on the destination instance.